Decisions you can make

 • costs relating to the decision and whether Child Safety is required to approve these costs

-• the complexity of the decision and the impact on the child’s long term well-being.
+• the complexity of the decision and the impact on the child’s long term wellbeing.

 Daily routine

 There are many decisions that need to be made every day, as part of normal family practices.
-Child Safety wants to reinforce the child’s place and belonging in your family, and wants you to make these everyday care decisions.
-While it is not possible to make a complete list of these decisions, they may include:
+Child Safety wants to reinforce the child’s place and belonging in your family and wants you to make these everyday care decisions.

 • daily routine decisions, such as meals and nutrition, homework, bath and bedtime routines